prabhakk-mw/jupyter-matlab-proxy/README.md

 # MATLAB Integration for Jupyter

 The MATLAB Integration for Jupyter allows you to develop and execute MATLAB code in a Jupyter notebook, by providing a MATLAB kernel for use with Jupyter.

-It enables features such as tab completion, syntax highlighting and autoindentation for MATLAB code written in JupyterLab.
+For MATLAB code written in JupyterLab, this integration enables features such as
+* execution of MATLAB code
+* tab completion
+* syntax highlighting
+* autoindentation
 It also enables you to access MATLAB in a browser from your Jupyter environment.

 To report any issues or suggestions, see the [Feedback](#feedback) section.